hoangduytran/blender-manual/manual/troubleshooting/gpu/windows/intel.rst

 your computer manufacturer may provide its own version of the graphics drivers.

 However, these are not always the latest version or may have been corrupted in some way.
-We recommend to always use the official drivers.
+We recommend to use the official drivers.

 `Download Latest Intel Drivers <https://www.intel.com/content/www/us/en/support/products/80939/graphics.html>`__